Who This Course Is For

 - Hooks – Event-driven scripts on lifecycle events

-Everything in the extension ecosystem — every plugin, every custom workflow — is a combination of these five pieces.
-This course covers each one in depth.
+Everything in the extension ecosystem – every plugin, every custom workflow – is a combination of these five pieces.
+This course covers each one in depth, starting with the basics and building up to more advanced patterns.

-Mental model: Think of the five building blocks as LEGO pieces.
-Once you understand each piece, you can build anything — from simple one-step automations to complex multi-agent workflows.
+Think of the five building blocks as LEGO pieces.
+Once you understand each piece, you can combine them however you like – from simple one-step automations to complex multi-agent workflows.

 - Skipping the discussion phase.
 Don't jump straight to "do this."
-Discuss the approach with Claude first — it has your full codebase as context and can spot issues you might miss.
-Plan first, execute second.
+Discuss the approach with Claude first – it has your full codebase as context and can often spot issues you might miss.
+The time spent planning almost always saves time in the long run.

-- Skipping tool call review.
-When learning, use Normal mode (not auto-accept) and read what Claude wants to do before approving.
-This builds intuition for good agentic behaviour and catches mistakes early.
-Switch to auto-accept once you trust the pattern.
+- Skipping tool call review when learning.
+When you're starting out, use Normal mode (not auto-accept) and read what Claude wants to do before approving each action.
+This builds your intuition for how Claude works and catches mistakes early.
+You can switch to auto-accept once you trust the pattern.

 What's Next

-The next module covers setup and installation — getting Claude Code running and authenticated.
-After that, we cover the practical skills that make it effective day-to-day: writing good prompts, using plan mode, managing context, and working efficiently.
+The next module covers getting Claude Code installed, authenticated, and running.
+After that, we get into the practical skills that make it effective day-to-day: how to work with Claude effectively, managing context, and building custom workflows.